dynamox-s-a/developer-challenges/front-end-challenge.md

 1 - User Stories
 1. [ ] As an user I want to acess the route */data* of my app and view a screen containing a small header with information about the machine and a couple of time-series charts.

-1. [ ] As an user I want to view 3 time-series charts of the following metrics: *acceleration, velocity and displacement*.
+1. [ ] As an user I want to view 3 time-series charts of the following metrics: *acceleration, velocity and temperature*.
 Each time series should have a horizontal axis for the time and a vertical axis for the metric magnitude.

 1. [ ] As an user I want that the data that will populate these charts should be fetched each time I access the route */data*.
 Use the data available in (./response.json) as a mock and use a package like [json-server](https://www.npmjs.com/package/json-server) to build an REST API.